 - Blood work

 Mesothelioma is a rare disease, which means not all doctors are qualified to diagnose and treat it.
 However, a mesothelioma specialist can do both.
-They can also give you a second opinion if you were diagnosed already.
+They can also give you a second opinion if you have already been diagnosed.

 Imaging Tests for Diagnosing Mesothelioma

-Imaging tests take pictures of the inside of a patient’s body and can be an effective way for doctors to find tumors and to see if the cancer has spread.
+Imaging tests take pictures of the inside of a patient’s body.
+These tests can help doctors find tumors and see if the cancer has spread.

 There are different types of imaging tests, which include:

-- Chest X-ray: This is often the first test doctors use to explore the causes of a bad cough or shortness of breath.
-An X-ray creates a two-dimensional image of the area in question.
-It can reveal abnormal thickening, fluid, or calcium deposits, any of which could be signs of mesothelioma.
-This test takes about 30 minutes, which includes the time to process the X-rays and retake any images.
+- Chest X-ray: X-rays are often done first so doctors can explore the causes of a cough or shortness of breath.
+It can reveal abnormalities like thickening of the pleura, fluid buildup in the chest (pleural effusion), or calcium deposits, any of which could be signs of mesothelioma.

-- Echocardiogram: This test is likely to be ordered if a doctor suspects there is fluid buildup around a patient’s heart.
-This fluid may be a sign of pericardial mesothelioma.
-The test will also reveal how well the patient’s heart is pumping.
-This test can take anywhere from 15 minutes to 1 hour.
+- Echocardiogram: This test may be used if a doctor suspects there is fluid buildup around a patient’s heart, a potential sign of pericardial mesothelioma.

-- PET scan (positron emission tomography scan): For this test, patients are injected with radioactive material.
-While this may sound alarming, the amount of radioactive material used is very small.
-Any existing cancer cells will absorb the radioactive material faster than healthy cells.
-This reaction highlights the area where the cancer is located.
-This test takes about 30 minutes, and is useful in both finding and staging the cancer.
+- PET scan (positron emission tomography scan): For this test, mesothelioma patients are injected with a small amount of radioactive material.
+Any existing cancer cells will absorb the radioactive material faster than healthy cells, allowing the cancer cells to be easily detected.

 Blood Tests for Diagnosing Mesothelioma

 Mesothelioma can alter the makeup of a person’s blood.
-High levels of certain proteins and amino acids often show that mesothelioma is present in a patient’s body.
+High levels of certain proteins, amino acids, or other biomarkers often show that mesothelioma may be present in the body.

-As newer blood tests are developed and emerge, they may become useful tools to diagnose mesothelioma and track its progression.
-This is hopeful news, as an early diagnosis opens the door for more treatment options.
+As newer methods are developed, blood tests may become useful tools to diagnose and track mesothelioma.
+This is hopeful news, as early detection opens the door for more treatment options.

 Biopsies for Diagnosing Mesothelioma

-A biopsy is a sample of the fluid or tissue either in or surrounding a tumor.
-It is then examined under a microscope and tested for the presence of cancer cells.
+A biopsy is a sample of the fluid or tissue from possibly cancerous masses.
+The biopsy sample is examined under a microscope and tested for the presence of cancer cells.

 Common ways doctors collect tissue samples for biopsies include: